Scalise has more surgery as authorities track shooter’s path

 Hodgkinson, a Belleville, Illinois, home inspector who had been living out of his van near the park, had a social media page filled with criticism of Republicans and the Trump administration.
 He died after officers in Scalise’s security detail fired back at him.

-The FBI said it was investigating the shooter’s “activities and social media impressions in the months leading up to yesterday’s incident.”
-Authorities also were going over a cellphone, computer and camera taken from Hodgkinson’s white van, which was parked near the ball field.
+The FBI said it was investigating the shooter’s “activities and social media impressions” in the months leading up to the attack.
+Authorities also were going over a cellphone, computer and camera taken from Hodgkinson’s white van, which was parked near the ballfield.

+So far, investigators have not linked Hodgkinson to any radical groups, said a law enforcement official who spoke on condition of anonymity because the official was not authorized to discuss the investigation publicly.

+As congressional Republicans and Democrats joined Thursday night in their annual baseball game, played this year in Scalise’s honor, word came from the hospital that he remained in critical condition, but had “improved in the last 24 hours.”

+MedStar Washington Hospital Center said Scalise had surgery Thursday related to his internal injuries and a broken bone in his leg, and “will require additional operations.”

-Colleagues who visited Scalise at a Washington hospital sounded generally upbeat — but spoke more in terms of hopes than the confident predictions of the immediate aftermath a day earlier.
+Colleagues who visited Scalise sounded generally upbeat, but spoke more in terms of hopes than the confident predictions of the immediate aftermath a day earlier.

 Democrat Cedric Richmond, a fellow Louisiana congressman, said as many others did that Scalise is a fighter.
 “I’m prayerful he will pull through, and I hope he does,” he said.

-Scalise was fielding ground balls at second base Wednesday when he was shot at a practice for an annual Republicans-Democrats baseball game.
-Richmond, who plays for the Democratic team, said he had visited the hospital twice and planned to go again before Thursday night’s game at Nationals Park.
+Scalise was fielding ground balls at second base Wednesday when he was shot at a practice for the annual Republicans-Democrats baseball game.
+Richmond , who plays for the Democratic team, said he had visited the hospital multiple times.

-Four miles north of the Capitol, Scalise, 51, lay in critical condition at Medstar Washington Hospital Center with a rifle wound in his left hip that shattered bones, damaged organs and caused severe bleeding.
-The House’s No. 3 GOP leader underwent his third surgery Thursday.
+Scalise, 51, suffered a rifle wound in his left hip that shattered bones, tore organs and caused severe bleeding.
+He is the House’s No. 3 GOP leader.

-“He’s in some trouble,” said Trump, who had visited late Wednesday.
+“He’s in some trouble,” said President Donald Trump, who had visited late Wednesday.
 “He’s going to be OK.
 We hope.”

-Scalise was among five people wounded when a shooter sprayed rifle fire at congressional Republicans practicing on a diamond in Alexandria.
+Scalise was among five people wounded when a shooter sprayed rifle fire at congressional Republicans practicing on a diamond in suburban Alexandria, Va.

 Also hurt but released from hospitals were two Capitol Police officers, David Bailey and Crystal Griner, and House GOP aide Zack Barth.
 Lobbyist Matt Mika was shot multiple times and critically injured and remained hospitalized.

+Bailey received a hero’s welcome from a record crowd of nearly 25,000 at Thursday’s game when he threw out the first pitch.
+Unity was the theme of the spirited rivalry; Democrats won in an 11-2 blowout.

-Following a day that saw most congressional business canceled, the House approved legislation offering health insurance tax credits to some veterans while committees pondered subjects from federal land management to cybersecurity.
-The Capitol’s usual partisan combativeness, though not absent, was often less pointed than usual, and warm words were exchanged between some lawmakers with starkly opposing political philosophies.
+Following a day that saw most congressional business canceled, the House approved legislation offering health insurance tax credits to some veterans while committees pondered federal land management, cybersecurity and more.
+The Capitol’s usual partisan combativeness, though not absent, was less pointed than usual, and warm words were exchanged between some lawmakers with starkly opposing political philosophies.

 “There is so much you do that I disagree with,” House Financial Services Committee Chairman Jeb Hensarling, R-Texas, a staunch conservative, told his panel’s top Democrat, unwavering liberal Rep. Maxine Waters, D-Calif.
 “But you have long since earned my respect, and you deserve to be heard, and you are an honorable individual.”